dayseanm04/Hospital-Network-Design-Project/implementation-tasks/03-Services/NAT/04-Update-NAT-ACL-to-Exclude-Internal-Servers.md

 | DHCP-SRV | 10.10.10.2 | DHCP Services |
 | NTP-SRV | 10.10.10.3 | Time Synchronization |
 | SYSLOG-SRV | 10.10.10.4 | Log Collection |

+These infrastructure servers must NOT be translated by NAT.

+---

+### Configuration Steps for HS-EDGE-R1 and HS-EDGE-R2

+Enter global configuration mode: